Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-14/day-2/lecture-materials/full-stack-react.md

 Make sure to shut down the static server we had running earlier and switch back to our development server with `npm start`.

-During the **"Add a Timer Feature code-along"**, we created a `services` directory inside our `src` directory to organize our `service/utility` modules; we're going to use that same folder for this next step.
+In the starter code, you'll notice we created a `services` directory inside our `src` directory to organize our `service/utility` modules.

+Let's organize our code in that same folder for this next step.

 **Let's add a "scores service" module to `services` for getting high scores data from Express**